Compact Implementation Guidance

 Detailed Financial Plans (DFPs – commitments and cash)

 The DFP-commitments and DFP-cash allow the AE to forecast the amounts it expects to commit and disburse for the remainder of the grant.
 The DFPs calculate total projected commitments and disbursements and compare them to the current approved budget.
 This allows the AE and MCC to track their forecast versus their plan and identify any projected surpluses, shortfalls or need for budget reallocations.
-Templates for the DFPs can be found in Annex 2.
+Templates for the DFPs can be exported from MCC MIS9.

 The DFPs track cumulative commitments and disbursements through the current period and break down the upcoming quarter (next period) by month for more detailed planning.
 For CDF and CFF, the DFPs must provide commitment and disbursement projections for at least the upcoming four quarters (and further out where appropriate).
 For compact and threshold program funds, the DFPs must provide commitment and disbursement projections for the entire grant period, and the projections should reflect the total amount the AE expects to commit and disburse over the life of the grant.
-If the AE is using a financial and procurement management system, such as SAP, the DFPs should be generated from that system.
+If the AE is using SAP, the DFPs should be generated from that system and uploaded to MCC-MIS.

 The total projected disbursement amount needed for the upcoming quarter (from the DFP-cash) will represent the disbursement authority requested in the Disbursement Request.
 Once approved, the disbursement authority may not be exceeded at the activity level during the disbursement period without additional MCC approvals, as detailed in the OOC guidance below.

-Different from the cash projections, AEs can commit funds during the disbursement period above what is in the approved DFP-commitments without any additional approvals, so long as the commitments are in accordance with all MCC procurement and financial rules.
+Different from the cash projections, AEs can commit funds during the disbursement period above what is in the approved DFP-commitments without any additional approvals, so long as the commitments are in accordance with all MCC procurement and financial rules and overall MCC-funded commitments do not exceed the activity level budget, as reflected in the most recently approved Schedule A.

 Disbursement Request and Disbursement Request Form

 The Disbursement Request is a form that AEs use to request disbursement authority for the upcoming quarter.
 The amount requested in the Disbursement Request should match the total projected for the upcoming quarter in the DFP-cash.
-For countries using MCC MIS, the Disbursement Request is automatically populated from the DFP-cash and should be printed from the system for signature.
+The Disbursement Request is automatically populated in MCC MIS from the DFP-cash and should be printed from the system for signature10.
 The printed Disbursement Request Form is executed by authorizing signatures from individuals authorized to do so under the grant agreement.
 Note that the dates of the authorizing signatures must be the same as or earlier than the date on the Disbursement Request.
-For compacts, both the Disbursement Request in MCC MIS and the signed Disbursement Request Form must be submitted with the QDRP in order for the package to be approved; thresholds are only required so submit the signed Disbursement Request Form.
+Both the Disbursement Request in MCC MIS and a scanned copy of the signed Disbursement Request Form must be submitted with the QDRP for the package to be approved.

 Contract Detail Reports (CDRs) (commitments and cash)